-Size Acquirer Target Name of Combined Entity Date Announced Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$14.2 billion (Stock only) Publicis Groupe SA Omnicom Group Inc. Publicis Omnicom Group N.V.
-July 28, 2013 No 50.64% - Publicis 49.36% Omnicom Yes 16 members 8 - Omnicom (50%) 8 - Publicis (50%) John D. Wren, the president and CEO of Omnicom, and Maurice Lévy, the CEO of Publicis, will become Co-CEOs.
-The chairman of Omnicom will initially be the chairman, and the chairperson of Publicis will become the vice-chairperson.
-After the 2015 annual meeting, the vice-chairperson will become the chairman will be the vice-chairman.
-The roles will alternate annually until Maurice Lévy becomes the chairman.
-30 months following the closing, John D. Wren, the president and CEO of Omnicom, will become the sole CEO, and Maurice Lévy, the CEO of Publicis, will become the sole chairman.
+Size 1 Acquirer Target Name of Combined Entity Date Announced Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$14.2 billion (Stock only) 205 Publicis Groupe SA Omnicom Group Inc. Publicis Omnicom Group N.V.
+July 28, 2013 No 50.64% - Publicis 49.36% Omnicom Yes 16 members 206 8 - Omnicom 207 (50%) 8 - Publicis 208 (50%) John D. Wren, the president and CEO of Omnicom, and Maurice Lévy, the CEO of Publicis, were to become Co-CEOs.
+The chairman of Omnicom was initially to be the chairman, and the chairperson of Publicis was to become the vice-chairperson.
+After the 2015 annual meeting, the vice-chairperson was to become the chairperson, and the chairman was to be the vice-chairman.
+The roles were to alternate annually until Maurice Lévy would have become the chairman.
+30 months following the closing, John D. Wren, the president and CEO of Omnicom, was to become the sole CEO, and Maurice Lévy, the CEO of Publicis, was to become the sole chairman.
 Dual headquarters.
 Paris, France (Publicis) New York, NY (Omnicom)